inverse-inc/packetfence-dhcp-forwarder/README.md

 ------------------
 This tool captures and forwards DHCP traffic (DHCPREQUEST and DHCPACK, specifically) from a Windows DHCP server to PacketFence.

-DHCPREQUEST and DHCPACK packets are the ones being the most important for PacketFence to link MAC to IP addresses and switch location and help Fingerbank to fingerprint the Operating System running on the device.
+DHCPREQUEST and DHCPACK packets are the ones being the most important for PacketFence to link MAC to IP addresses and switch location and help Fingerbank to fingerprint the operating system running on the device.

 This fingerprinting and localisation process helps a lot in determining violation triggers condition.